When to Apply Grub Control [Best Time to Treat Your Lawn]

 How Long to Water in Grub Killer?

 The product label should let you know the amount of time or depth to water the grub killer.
-But most grub killers ask that you irrigate until you reach at least half an inch of water, which equate to running your sprinklers for as much as an hour.
+But most grub killers ask that you irrigate until you reach at least half an inch of water, which equates to running your sprinklers for as much as an hour.

 Do Grubs Die in the Winter?